switchboard-xyz/switchboard/cli/README.md

-  --nodeImage=<value>           [default: dev-v2-RC_01_05_23_03_24] public key of the oracle to start-up --oracleKey=<value>           public key of the oracle to start-up --programId=<value>           alternative Switchboard program ID to interact with
+  --nodeImage=<value>           [default: dev-v2-RC_01_05_23_03_24] public key of the oracle to start-up --oracleKey=<value>           public key of the oracle to start-up --programId=<value>           alternative Switchboard program ID to interact with --testValidatorArgs=<value>   additional args passed to the local solana validator

 DESCRIPTION
   run anchor test and a switchboard oracle in parallel